syncfusion-content/uwp-docs/uwp/CellGrid/Formulas.md

 ---
 layout: post
 title: Formulas in UWP CellGrid control | Syncfusion®
-description: Learn here all about Formulas support in Syncfusion® UWP CellGrid (SfCellGrid) control and more.
+description: Learn here all about Formulas support in Syncfusion® UWP CellGrid (SfCellGrid) control, its elements and more details.
-platform: UWP
+platform: uwp
 control: SfCellGrid
 documentation: ug
 ---